theodorachu/ihavenewsforyou/NewsProcessorServer/README.txt

 to learn Flask, PostgresSQL and Heroku.

+To Run:
+1) source .env (you only need to do this once per opening of the terminal)
+2) ./runFlaskServer.py

 To Use the Database:
 1) Download postgresql (I recommend using brew)
 2) Create the database: createdb article_db